cpinitiative/usaco-guide/content/0_Intro/Intro.md

 <!-- END DESCRIPTION -->

+Todo:
+- Video clip from Brian Dean
+  - Explains what USACO is all about & how it works

 ## Choosing a Language

 If you're in Bronze, **Don't worry about the language!** If you already know a language, just use it.
 You can always switch languages down the road.